engfragui/graphql-for-backend-devs-talk/README.md

-# Slides for my talk "A GraphQL guide for backend developers"
+# A GraphQL guide for backend developers

 ## Talk abstract